bomonike/bomonike.github.io/kanban.md

 PROTIP: The methodology and rules here use the Kanban board to minimize live meetings, so is ideal for team members working in different time zones around the world.

+Kanban aims focus on the most urgent items at the top of the "Doing" stack.

 ### Doing column